 Tip 3: Keep it clean & tidy

+Pay attention to your yard and doorway security.
 The presence of tools, building materials and appliances left unattended on your property is all too inviting for unwanted guests.
 So ask your construction manager to lock away tools securely.
 Keep the site looking tidy by placing rubbish and product packaging in bins each day.
 Finally, to avoid having building materials left out too long, get it delivered in line with the corresponding installation dates.

 Once your home renovations are completed and everything is slowly returning back to normal, get the locks changed.
 This is particularly important if you have given your keys to your construction manager at any point during the construction project.
 You never know who else may have had access to those keys.

 Renovations can be a costly exercise if the right precautions aren’t taken.
-But if you have the right security in place, you can at least have the peace of mind knowing that your belongings are safe and secure.
+But if you have the right security in place, you can at least have peace of mind knowing that your belongings are safe and secure.